What is Fleur de Sel? Find out everything about it in this complete guide. What does it taste like? How to use it and much more!

 If you're not in France, it is available from online retailers, as well as specialty food stores.
 Here are authentic French products:

-- Fleur de Sel de l'île de Ré (from the Island of Ré, near La Rochelle)
+- from île de Ré (the Island of Ré, near La Rochelle)

 Yes, it is pricey compared to regular sea salt, but don't forget that it is a finishing salt, for garnish.
 You won't use it to salt your pasta water.